 One of the significant features of the RMI Program is an

-- Undergraduate RMI students complete an RMI internship to
+- Undergraduate RMI students are required to complete an RMI internship to graduate.

 By working directly with the RMI Program